kevin-tong-msft/azure-cli-mcp/README.md

 ### Installing the MCP server

-_You can run `azure-cli-mcp` as a Java archive (you'll need Java installed)_
+_You can run `azure-cli-mcp` as a Java executable_

 To run the _Java_ archive, you need to have a Java Virtual Machine (version 17 or higher) installed.

+Binaries are available on the [GitHub Release page](https://github.com/jdubois/azure-cli-mcp/releases), here's how you can download and run them:

-- Download the latest release: `gh release download --repo jdubois/azure-cli-mcp --pattern='azure-cli-mcp-*.jar'`
+- Download the latest release: `gh release download --repo jdubois/azure-cli-mcp --pattern='azure-cli-mcp.jar'`
-- Run the binary: `java -jar azure-cli-mcp-*.jar`
+- Run the binary: `java -jar azure-cli-mcp.jar`

 ### Configuring the MCP server with Claude Desktop